Leo-G/backup-bash/README.md

-Incase you want to use the init script move the initscript.bash to /etc/init.d/  directory
+In case you want to use the init script move the initscript.bash to /etc/init.d/  directory

 and change the
 exec="/path/to/executable" to your executable directory

-Tutorial on How I build it is at http://techarena51.com/index.php/inotify-tools-example/
+Tutorial on original author built it is at http://techarena51.com/index.php/inotify-tools-example/